iTwin/itwinjs-core/docs/overview/overview/index.md

 ## Using iModelJs

-The iModelJs library is a comprehensive set of services that can be used anywhere an iModel may be relevant.
+The iModelJs library has a comprehensive set of APIs that can be used anywhere an iModel may be relevant.
 It is designed to be modular and extensible, with the expectation that iModelJs will be used in environments with many other JavaScript frameworks. iModelJs strives to be as consistent as possible with established JavaScript conventions, though sometimes judgement calls are required where no established convention is clear.

 From the same JavaScript codebase, it is possible to create:

-* [Backend Agents and Services](./Backends) that process iModels and respond to events from iModelHub
+* [Agents and Services](./App.md#agents-and-services) that process iModels and respond to events from iModelHub
-* [Web Apps](./WebApps) that run in web browsers and communicate with Backends
+* [Web Apps](./App.md#web-apps) that run in web browsers and communicate with backends
-* [Desktop Apps](./DesktopApps) that run on personal computers
+* [Desktop Apps](./App.md#desktop-apps) that run on personal computers
-* [Mobile Apps](./MobileApps) that run on tablets and phones
+* [Mobile Apps](./App.md#mobile-apps) that run on tablets and phones

 ## iModelJs vs. iModelHub